honno/OpenBLAS/docs/install.md

 # Installation guide

 ## Quick Installation
-[Precompiled packages](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages) have recently become available for a number of platforms through their normal installation procedures, so for users of desktop devices at least, the instructions below are mostly relevant when you want to try the most recent development snapshot from git.
+[Precompiled packages](packages.md) have recently become available for a number of platforms through their normal installation procedures, so for users of desktop devices at least, the instructions below are mostly relevant when you want to try the most recent development snapshot from git.

+You can download them from [file hosting on sourceforge.net](http://sourceforge.net/projects/openblas/files/).
+We provide binary packages for Windows x86/x86_64 and ARM.

+## Source
+Download the latest [stable version](https://github.com/xianyi/OpenBLAS/releases) from release page.

-### Linux
+## Linux

 Just type `make` to compile the library.